Steve Serio

+Biography

-He grew up in Westbury, New York and graduated from Carle Place High School in 2005.
-When Steve was 11 months old, he had surgery to remove a spinal tumor which resulted in the compression of his spinal cord.
+Serio grew up in Westbury, New York and graduated from Carle Place High School in 2005.
+When he was 11 months old, he had surgery to remove a spinal tumor, resulting in the compression of his spinal cord.
 Consequently, he was left paralyzed and is classified as an incomplete paraplegic.

-Steve began his wheelchair basketball career as a sophomore in high school with the Long Island Lightning, the only competitive junior wheelchair basketball team in New York State.
-He was a tremendous asset to this team, eventually leading them to the team's first National Championship in 2005 where was named the tournament MVP.
-In that same year, he played on a USA U-23 Team played at the Australian Junior National Games for the Disabled in Sydney.
+Serio began his wheelchair basketball career as a sophomore in high school with the Long Island Lightning, the only competitive junior wheelchair basketball team in New York State.
+He became a tremendous asset to this team, eventually leading to its first National Championship in 2005.
+Serio himself was named the tournament's Most Valued Player.
+That same year, Serio played on a USA U-23 Team participating at the Australian Junior National Games for the Disabled in Sydney.

-He played point guard for the University of Illinois at Urbana-Champaign.
-Steve was named a 2nd Team All-American in both the 2005–2006 and 2006–2007 seasons at Illinois.
-At the National Intercollegiate Wheelchair Basketball Tournament at Oklahoma State University on March 15, 2008, Steve led the University of Illinois at Urbana-Champaign to a NIWBA Championship over the University of Wisconsin-Whitewater.
-Steve took home the Championship Game Player of the Game, NWBA Tournament MVP, and the NWBA 31st NIWBT Player of the Year in the process.
+Serio also played point guard for the University of Illinois at Urbana-Champaign.
+He was named a 2nd Team's All-American in both the 2005–6 and 2006–7 seasons at Illinois.
+At the National Intercollegiate Wheelchair Basketball Tournament held at Oklahoma State University on March 15, 2008, Serio led the Illinois to a NIWBA Championship over the University of Wisconsin-Whitewater.
+Serio took home the Championship Game Player of the Game, NWBA Tournament MVP, and the NWBA 31st NIWBT Player of the Year.
+Serio graduated from the University of Illinois at Urbana-Champaign in May 2010 with a degree in kinesiology.

-Steve also plays on the U.S. Paralympics Men's Wheelchair Basketball Team, which came in second place at the World Championships in Amsterdam in the summer of 2006.
-In the summer of 2007, the U.S. National Team won a gold medal at the Parapan American Games in Rio de Janeiro, Brazil.
-Steve made his Paralympic debut with the U.S. National Team in 2008 in Beijing, China.
+He also plays on the U.S. Paralympics Men's Wheelchair Basketball Team, which came in second place at the World Championships in Amsterdam in the summer of 2006.
+In the summer of 2007, the U.S. National Team won a gold medal at the Parapan American Games in Rio de Janeiro.

+Serio made his Paralympic debut with the U.S. National Team in 2008 in Beijing.
 The team finished in fourth place, just missing a medal.
-Since the disappointing Paralympics, the U.S. National Team took the gold medal at the 2009 America's Cup in Richmond, Canada and finished third at the 2010 Wheelchair Basketball World Championship in Birmingham, England.
+Since that disappointing Paralympics, the U.S. National Team has taken the gold medal at the 2009 America's Cup in Richmond, Canada and finished third at the 2010 Wheelchair Basketball World Championship in Birmingham, England.

-He graduated from the University of Illinois at Urbana-Champaign in May 2010, where he studied Kinesiology.
+Serio is a co-captain of the USA Men's National Wheelchair Basketball Team.
+He led the American men to their first Paralympic gold medal since 1988 at the 2016 Rio de Janeiro Paralympic Games. and defended the gold medal at the 2020 Tokyo Paralympics.

-He is currently living in Germany and playing for RSV Lahn-Dill.
-His contract was recently extended through the 2016 season.
+Serio has lived in Germany and played for RSV Lahn-Dill.
+His contract was extended through the 2016 season.
+He currently plays for the New York Rolling Knicks in the NWBA Championship Division.

+Along with sitting volleyball player Nicky Nieves, Serio served as one of two flag bearers for Team USA at the 2024 Summer Paralympics opening ceremony in Paris.